troclaux/notes/aws.md

 > complete snapshot of a virtual machine

+- an AMI is neither a docker image nor a container image
 - customize an ec2 instance
 - faster boot and configuration times
 - can be copied across regions